 To qualify for a mortgage without full business financials, you need to have been trading for a minimum period of 6 months.
 A deposit of 20% is required.

 You’ll refinance once you have the documentation banks want and your account conduct is tidy.
 Milestones typically include: one or two completed tax periods, consistent revenue, acceptable LVR, and stable outgoings.
 If you’re not sure whether a low-doc mortgage (sometimes marketed as low-doc homes in NZ) is right for you, we can talk you through the pros and cons.
 There may be many other options that could be suitable for your situation.
 We work with a number of reputable non bank lenders who can provide solutions that aren’t available through the mainstream banks.
-Get in touch with us and we can let you know what’s possible.
+You can learn more about how these lenders work and the situations they can help with on our Non Bank Lending page.

 Angela is an accredited Financial Adviser, licensed under FSP742251 and has been in the Financial Industry since 2006.
 Our 5-star Google reviews reflect the excellent customer experience we promise — making your home loan journey positive, stress-free, and rewarding.
 At Platinum Mortgages, our clients are the reason we exist — so you can be confident every step is guided by genuine care and expertise.